• Home

-We’ve done a lot of classic science projects.
-We’ve even done the leak proof bag science experiment before, although we gave it a twist as a brain surgery leak proof bag!
+We’ve done a lot of quick STEM activities.
+We’ve even done the leak proof bag science experiment before, although we gave it a twist as a brain surgery leak-proof bag!

 But this time, we were doing a collection of pencil science experiments, so I knew we needed to add the classic quick science experiment to the list.